cciw-uk/data-protection/01 Decisions and actions document.rst

   While the data CCiW holds is sensitive, we are relatively low risk in terms of expecting cyber attacks, as noted above.

-  Therefore, we have adopted the following minimum levels:
+  Therefore, we have adopted the following minimum levels for access to www.cciw.co.uk:

   * General CCiW staff authenticating to the CCiW website: Authenticator Assurance Level 1 (see NIST document)

-  * Webmaster authentication to systems that give access to the site:
-    Authenticator Assurance Level 1 (see NIST document)

   * Campers/bookers: a level equivalent to AAL1, but implemented using a password-less system which improves security and user experience, as